CFEL-CMI/richmol/README.md

 * **Ro-vibrational dynamics and spectra** (currently via interface with [TROVE](https://github.com/Trovemaster/TROVE)): simulations of spectra and ro-vibrational dynamics of molecules in static and time-dependent fields
 * **Non-adiabatic dynamics of diatomic molecules** (via interface with [Duo](https://github.com/Trovemaster/Duo)): field-induced dynamics of diatomic molecules including non-adiabatic and spin-orbit coupling effects

-We plan to include new feature in the next release:
+We plan to include following new features in the next release:
 * **Hyperfine effects** (`richmol.hype`): spectra and dynamics on hyperfine states, including nuclear quadrupole, spin-spin, and spin-rotation interactions
 * **VMI observables** (`richmol.vmi`): time-evolutions of 2D projections of probability density functions for selected molecular groups (in axial-recoil approximation)